gamemann/XDP-Firewall/README.md

 ```

 ## Building
-Before compiling, ensure the `libconfig` library is installed.
+Before building, ensure the `libconfig-dev` package is installed.
 For Debian/Ubuntu, you can install this with the following as root:

 ```
 apt-get install libconfig-dev